OlgaGav/quick-javascript-quiz/README.md

 # Quiz Game: JavaScript
 ## Description
 This application can help to check the basic knowledge of JavaScript.
-This is a practice test, it means that you will see the result as soon as answer the question and repeat quiz again.
+This is a practice test, it means that you will see the result as soon as answer the question.
+It's allowed to take the quiz any number of times.
 ## Usage
 This site was built using [GitHub Pages](https://pages.github.com/).